Five reasons you should consider maps for your SAP Lumira deployment

-Everybody loves maps and you see them cropping in up in products demos and pitches wherever you turn.
+Everybody loves maps and you see them cropping up in products demos and pitches wherever you turn.
 But should you spend the time and resources to add mapping to your Lumira deployment?
 Will they save time, money or help my users make better decisions?
 Here are five reasons why maps aren’t just pretty pictures – they are valuable business analytic tool.

 1. Maps help users consume data more accurately and more quickly

 We all use maps in nearly every part of our lives – whether on a road trip or checking the weather, maps are omnipresent.
 This means your Lumira users already know how to use and understand the value of maps for consuming data stories.
 Imagine reviewing 35000 rows of postal code performance data in a grid?
 It would be difficult to find the key measures that you need without spending a lot of time filtering, sorting or manually searching through row after row of data.
 A map can represent that same data quickly and easily by highlighting the values of interest – under performers, over performers can be highlighted on the map as well as all variants in between.
 Heatmaps, Hotspots & Point Clusters were all designed for easy consumption of large data volumes.